For Your Imaging Technologies

 Q. Can I network the programs?

 Yes.
-Both programs are available in a networking version by purchasing Additional Workstation (Network) authorization.
+Both programs are available in a networking version by purchasing an Additional Workstation (Network) license.

 Q. Do you provide technical support?